jorgecardleitao/private-jets/methodology.md

 ### M-4: Identify legs of a route

-This is performed automatically by the computer program.
-A leg is defined in this methodology has a continuous sequence of ADS-B positions in time where the aircraft is flying.
+This is performed automatically by the solution.
+A leg is defined in this methodology as a continuous sequence of ADS-B positions in time where the aircraft is flying.

 The aircraft at a given segment between two ADS-B positions is considered grounded (not flying) when any of:
 1. both positions are on the ground